akinayoola/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-task 7 is a script that creates a new global variable. task 8 is a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line. task 9 is a script that prints the result of POWER divided by DIVIDE, followed by a new line. task 14 is a script that converts a number from base 10 to base 16.
+task 7 is a script that creates a new global variable. task 8 is a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line. task 9 is a script that prints the result of POWER divided by DIVIDE, followed by a new line. task 14 is a script that converts a number from base 10 to base 16k task 2 is a script to Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.